Olimon660/UsydInnovation2019/README.md

 - `artemis` include sample pbs and singularity build files for using Artemis.

 ## Cloud Platform and HPC
-Google Cloud Platform (GCP) virtual machines are mainly used for this competition.
+Google Cloud Platform (GCP) virtual machines are used for this competition.
 A VM instance with 12 CPUs, 48G RAM and 1-4 T4 GPUs (dynamically adjusting) is set up for most of the training work.

-In addition to GCP, and thanks to Nathaniel, Artemis is also used for some of the training work.
+In addition to GCP, and thanks to Nathaniel, Artemis is also heavily used for some of the training work.
 Sample config files are included under `artemis`.
+The V100 GPUs are really powerful!